 Budapest is one of my favorite cities in Europe to photograph.
 The variety of architectural styles from Roman to Turkish in unmistakable and unique.
-I’ve spent nearly two months spanning every other day, photographing the cityscape between the two districts of Buda.
+I’ve spent nearly two months spanning every other day, photographing the cityscape between the two districts of Buda and Pest.

 Here are my favorite places to take amazing photographs in Budapest.